 Hemi smiled.
 “Miss Cassandra, you may have a career ahead of you.
 Keep practicing until we surface and we start the diesels later tonight.
 You will not be able to hear anything after that.”

-“OK Hemi.
+“OK, Hemi.
 Thanks.”

 Hemi left her there listening to the dolphins and climbed up next to Percy in the control room.